 Dietetic Internship courses and supervised practice rotations are completed during the first year while the master's coursework is completed throughout the two year program.
 The internship portion of the program provides students with the supervised practice experience needed to fulfill the competencies for dietitians established by the Accreditation Council for Education in Nutrition (ACEND).
 The program includes 1,235 hours of supervised practice in rotations sites in Portland, Oregon and the surrounding area.
 The supervised practice component of the program consists of approximately 32 hours of supervised practice experiences (Tuesday through Friday) and four to seven hours of didactic instruction on Mondays.
 The program provides a concentration area in Community Outreach.

 The MS/DI program may be completed in eight to nine quarters depending on the thesis project.
 Some students complete the program in nine to ten quarters.
 The MS/DI students complete a majority of their supervised practice rotations at the VA Portland Health Care System and/or at OHSU Hospital & Clinics on the main OHSU campus.

 The Dietetic Internship program prepares graduates to deliver evidence-based nutrition care and dietetics services to improve the health of Oregonians and individuals living throughout the United States.
-We foster the pursuit of excellence in dietetic interns through the provision of a wide array of experiences in professional leadership and practice to be carried forward into their careers as Registered Dietitian Nutritionists.
+We foster the pursuit of excellence in students through the provision of a wide array of experiences in professional leadership and practice to be carried forward into their careers as Registered Dietitian Nutritionists.

 Program Goals and Objectives

 To prepare graduates for competitive entry-level positions in the field of nutrition and dietetics.

 - Over a five-year period, 90% of students enrolled in the DI program will complete the program within 16 months, which is 150% of the program duration.